Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Results

 \subsection{SMBH mergers}

 The top panel of Fig.\ \ref{f:bhmr_map} shows the average black hole merger rates (BHMRs) as a function of \mpeak{} and $z$.
 Note that in this paper, we define BHMR as the \emph{SMBH growth rate due to mergers}, instead of the number of SMBH mergers per unit SMBH, per unit redshift, and per unit (log-) SMBH mass ratio (as presented in Paper V).
 In general, BHMRs increase monotonically with \mpeak{} and $z$.
 The same conclusion holds when we look at the average BHMR histories as a function of \mpeak{} at $z=0$, which is shown in the bottom panel of Fig.\ \ref{f:bhmr_map}.
 The best-fitting model lies on the upper edges of the 68\% confidence intervals.
 Although the best fitting model uses a significant amount of mergers to fit the data, the dominance of SMBH growth via smooth accretion (see Paper V) means that parameter sets with lower merger rates also fit the data well.
 As mentioned in \S\ref{ss:bh_mergers}, BHMRs are calculated by allowing a fraction of galaxy mergers (the free parameter $f_\mathrm{scale}$) to result in mergers of their SMBHs.
 This is done due to continuing uncertainty about SMBH merger time scales \citep[e.g.,][]{Tremmel2018}.
 Therefore, these BHMRs are constrained by the combination of: a) SMBH total growth rates, which are given by the evolution of active and total black hole mass functions; and b) average black hole accretion rates, which are constrained by the quasar luminosity functions and probability distribution functions.
+The best-fitting \textsc{Trinity} model predicts $f_\mathrm{scale}$ to be $\log_{10} (f_{\rm scale}) = -0.192^{+0.126}_{-2.285} + (-0.000^{+1.970}_{-0.523}) (a - 1)$.
+This means that, for example, when the fractional merger contribution to instantaneous galaxy growth is 10\%, the merger contribution to SMBH growth would be $10\%\times 10^{-0.192}\approx 6.4\%$.
 In Appendix \ref{a:other_merger_models}, we also show the results of models with alternate assumptions about SMBH mergers.
 Further discussion about SMBH mergers in \textsc{Trinity} and predictions for gravitational wave experiments are presented in Paper V.